Memorable Manitobans: John Milton George (1887-1972)

-Born near Miami on 6 August 1887, son of John G. George (1852-?) and Christian Patterson (1854-?), he was educated at Belmont School and the University of Manitoba.
-His family came to Manitoba from Perth County in 1872 and were among the early pioneers of Miami district.
-He taught at Shannon School then, in October 1905, articled in law with his uncle, Judge William Patterson at Deloraine.
+Born near Miami on 6 August 1887, son of John G. George (1852-1932) and Christian “Kit” Patterson (1854-1913), cousin of Jessie Rae George, he was educated at Belmont School and the University of Manitoba.
+His family came to Manitoba from Perth County in 1872 and were among the early pioneers of the Miami district.
+He taught at Shannon School then, in October 1905, articled in law with his uncle George Paterson at Deloraine.
 He graduated from the Manitoba Law School in November 1910 and was called to the Manitoba Bar soon afterwards.
-While articled, he took a University course and was granted the degree of LLB (1911) and DCL (1922).
+While articling, he took a University course and was granted the degrees of LLB (1911) and DCL (1922).
 He established a law practise in 1911, then took over his uncle’s practise on the latter’s elevation to the Bench.
 He was solicitor for the Rural Municipalities of Deloraine, Winchester, and Brenda.
 In 1915 he joined in law partnership with Melford S. Watson.
 He was made a King’s Counsel in 1934 and appointed a judge in the County Court of the Southern Judicial District.

 He was Editor and Publisher of the Deloraine Times and Waskada News.
 In 1920 he won the Provincial Gold Medal for best editorial.
 In 1928 the law partners built and operated the Jubilee Theatre in Deloraine and, later, the Brenda Theatre in Waskada.
 In 1923 he inaugurated the Deloraine District Builders for the benefit of local farmers.

-He died at Surrey, British Columbia on 30 November 1972 and was buried in Hillside Cemetery in Morden.
+He died at Surrey, British Columbia on 30 November 1972 and was buried in the Hillside Cemetery at Morden.

 Birth and marriage registrations, Manitoba Vital Statistics.

 1901 Canada census, Automated Genealogy.